-In the event of a patient death, the deceased shall be pronounced dead by the Attending Physician, another member of the Medical Staff, the Emergency Department Physician, the medical examiner, or other individual as permitted by state law,.
+In the event of a patient death, the deceased shall be pronounced dead by the Attending Practitioner, another member of the Medical Staff, the Emergency Department Physician, the medical examiner, or other individual as permitted by State law and Hospital policy, as appropriate.
 Such pronouncement shall be documented in the patient's medical record.